micanogueira/micanogueira.github.io/content/timeline/Joined_URef.md

 author:
   name: "Micaelle Nogueira"
 date: 2023-04-29
-title: Became a member of the Environmental Department at University
+title: Became a member of the Environmental Department at university
 eventName: Volunteer
 eventLocation: Germany
 ---